amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 ![promise then error handling](/images/promise-then-on-error.gif)

 As you can see the catch doesn't get called because we are handling the error on the `.then(..., onError)` part.
 `d` is not being called regardless.
-If you want to completely ignore the error and continue with the execution you can add a `catch` on `c`.
+If you want to ignore the error and continue with the execution of the promise chain, you can add a `catch` on `c`.
+Something like this:

 ```js
 Promise.resolve()